Education & Outreach

 The county maintains a series of river and stream gages that provide key information for citizens on river and stream levels and flood status.
 Links to these river gages, as well as some in adjacent counties, are provided on the Real Time Flood Warning Information page, which is updated every 15 minutes.

 The county emphasizes preparedness throughout the year, as there are more than 9,000 households within the 222 square miles of floodplain in Snohomish County.

-Our annually updated Flood Guide is mailed to all households within Special Flood Hazard Areas, as delineated on Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs).
+Our annually updated Flood Guide (PDF) was mailed on October 15, 2013 to all households within Special Flood Hazard Areas, as delineated on Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs).
 The Flood Guide provides up-to-date information on flood preparedness, protection, mitigation, and recovery.

 It is available at: